 One of the first exponents of variety on children's television was Whirligig, a fortnightly Saturday afternoon treat, which began in November 1950, devised by Michael Westmore and which was the very first children's programme to be broadcast live from the BBC studios in Lime Grove.
 Merely to mention Whirligig is to invite sighs of nostalgia.
 Whirligig alternated with other Saturday afternoon children's programmes.
 The first was called Telescope and was later replaced by Saturday Special, presented by Peter Butterworth.

 (l. to r.)
-Mr. Turnip, Humphrey Lestocq (HL), unknown actress, Peter Hawkins, Patricia Driscoll,
+Mr. Turnip, Humphrey Lestocq (HL), Sheilah Ward, Peter Hawkins, Patricia Driscoll,

 Steve Race, Hank, Francis Coudrill, Cassy, Sooty and Harry Corbett

 HOWDY FOLKS!!
 Would you like your old pal Hank to tell you a story?
 You would?
 Well it was likey this.....

 So began Hank the Cowboy tales with his goofy horse (his 'old timer'), Silver King and Big Chief Dirty Face ("Me Big Chief Dirty Face, Me always in disgrace") along with Mexican Pete the Bandit who sang to the tune of The Mexican Hat Dance:

 "I'm Mexican Pete, zee bad bandit

 An' zat is zee end of 'im !"